* China plans duties on about $60 bln of U.S. imports

 By Amy Caren Daniel

-Aug 3 (Reuters) - The S&P 500 and Dow rose on Friday as a clutch of upbeat quarterly earnings overshadowed worries of an escalating trade war between the United States and China, after Beijing proposed new tariffs on $60 billion worth of U.S. goods.
+Aug 3 (Reuters) - The S&P and Dow edged higher on Friday as a batch of strong earnings overshadowed worries of an escalating trade war between the United States and China, after Beijing proposed new tariffs on $60 billion worth of U.S. goods.

 China's retaliatory tariffs on U.S. goods ranged from liquefied natural gas (LNG) to certain types of aircraft and came after President Donald Trump proposed 25 percent tariffs on $200 billion worth of Chinese imports.

-Trade-sensitive stocks such as Boeing and Caterpillar fell 0.7 percent and 0.4 percent.
-LNG exporter Cheniere Energy dropped 2.2 percent.
+Trade-sensitive stocks such as Boeing and Caterpillar were lower.
+LNG exporter Cheniere Energy Inc dropped 2.6 percent.

-Take-Two jumped 10.5 percent, the most on the benchmark S&P 500, after the videogame maker's quarterly revenue topped estimates.
-Its rival Activision Blizzard forecast revenue that was below expectations.
+Take-Two jumped 11.8 percent, the most on the benchmark S&P 500, after the videogame maker's quarterly revenue topped estimates.

-Symantec slipped 10.1 percent and was among the biggest decliners on the S&P, after the antivirus software maker lowered its yearly revenue forecast.
+Symantec slipped 13.9 percent, and was the biggest decliner on the S&P, after the antivirus software maker lowered its yearly revenue forecast.

-Advancing issues outnumbered decliners for a 1.26-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.54-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.35-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.35-to-1 ratio on the Nasdaq.